EmilioOldenziel/Computer-Graphics/RT/Oldenziel_Stoffers_Raytracer_1/README.txt

                     Examples of this can be found in plane.yaml in the scenes folder.
             -   Triangle
                 -   For the triangle we had to add a shape with 3 corners (Point) we also checked if the rectangle as behind the camera or if it was parallel to a ray, and if it was we returned that there was no hit.
                     Examples of triangles can be found in triangle.yaml in the scenes folder.
+This scene contains two triangles forming a square.
+One of the triangles is matte, the other shiny.

             -   Bonus:
                 -   Disk:
                         The disk is a non-infinite plane which is bound with a radius and makes a disk.
 An example of this can be found in disk.yaml
-                -   Cilinder
+                -   Cylinder:
+                        The cylinder is defined as a finite tube along an axis, with a certain length.
+At both ends of the axis a disk is inserted.
+An example of a cylinder can be found in cylinder.yaml.
-                -   Thorus
+                -   Torus:
+                        The torus is simply a donut shape.
+In order to solve the fourth degree equation it involved, we found a library that did this for us.
+Included in the algebra subdirectory, all credits to Don Cross.
+An example of this shape can be found in torus.yaml.
+                        All shapes in scene01 have also been replaced by tori.
+This scene is included as tori.yaml.

+Comments:
+-   All mentioned yaml files can found in the Scenes subdirectory.
+The corresponding output images have been included in the Screenshots subdirectory.